 The consultative process was initiated at the concept development stage where consultation was done at the national level.
 A two pronged approach was taken in the consultation process.
 A questionnaire was developed and sent to targeted stakeholders (list attached) whose mandate will have a bearing on the project and to those who are implementing similar projects and those who will provide technical input.
 Face to face interviews were conducted with other key institutions to extract more detailed information.
 The information provided gave key insights into the selection of the project target areas/sites, possible interventions and priorities for adaptation.
-A validation workshop was conducted to get feedback on the concept development process as well as checking the feasibility of the proposed interventions
+A validation workshop was conducted to get feedback on the contents of the full draft project proposal.
+At least 15 institutions were represented and gave feedback on the concept development process as well as checking the feasibility of the proposed interventions